cylc/cylc-doc/src/user-guide/task-job-submission.rst

 ^^^^^

 Submits task job scripts to Simple Linux Utility for Resource Management by the ``sbatch`` command.
-SLURM directives can be provided in the suite.rc file:
+SLURM directives can be provided in the flow.cylc file:

 .. code-block:: cylc